kemckinnmsft/HOL3000/instructions.md

 	^IMAGE[Open Screenshot](\Media\wzwfc1l4.jpg)

 ===
-# Bulk Classification with the AIP Client
+# Bulk Classification with the AIP Client F
 [:arrow_left: Home](#azure-information-protection)

 In this task, we will perform bulk classification using the built-in functionality of the AIP Client.
 This can be useful for users that want to classify/protect many documents that exist in a central location or locations identified by scanner discovery.
 Because this is done manually, it is an AIP P1 feature.